 Many landlords will try to find all sorts of excuses for holding onto some, if not all, of that security deposit.
-One of the most popular excuses they use is the carpet needs to be cleaned or replaced.
-What can a tenant do under Florida law to get that security deposit back?
+Two of the most popular excuses they use is the carpet needs to be cleaned or replaced and excessive wear and tear.
+What can a tenant do under Florida law to get their security deposit back?

 1. Florida Statute 83.49 Controls Return of Tenant Security Deposit

 Since 1969, there has been a specific law in place to deal with landlord – tenant disputes over security deposits, which is when Florida Statute 83.49 was passed.
 It’s been amended several times over the years, but in essence the security deposit law deals with two big issues:

 - Who gets the security deposit money after the tenant moves out?

 - How must the landlord protect that security deposit money while the tenant is living in the rental property?

 While Florida doesn’t protect tenants as much as some other states, the law works to keep landlords from blatantly keeping that security deposit for themselves.

 Quick Facts: Many tenants move because they found a job in another state, joined the military or because of the deplorable conditions of the property, including the landlords failure to make repairs, remediate mold or to adequately address the infestation of bed bugs, cockroaches, rodents and spiders.

 The lease itself will define how much the security deposit is for a specific rental; it can be negotiated between the landlord and the tenant.
 The parties can even agree not to have one.

 Under Florida Statute 83.43(12), “security deposit” is defined as: “any moneys held by the landlord as security for the performance of the rental agreement, including, but not limited to, monetary damage to the landlord caused by the tenant’s breach of lease prior to the expiration thereof.”